eunomia-bpf/eunomia-bpf/README.md

 `eunomia-bpf` is a dynamic loading library and a compile toolchain, aim to help you build and distribute eBPF programs easier.
 Some command line tools are also provided to help you build, distribute and run the eBPF programs.

-We have 3 main ideas:
+We have 3 main features:

+- Write eBPF kernel code only with comments to build `CO-RE` libbpf eBPF applications
+- Compile and pack CO-RE eBPF kernel code to a config file, eg. `JSON` or `YAML` format
+- Write user space code for your eBPF program in `WebAssembly`, and  pack the program with a `WASM` module

-### Write eBPF kernel code only to build CO-RE libbpf eBPF program
+### Write eBPF kernel code only to build CO-RE libbpf eBPF applications

 - Write eBPF kernel code only and automatically exposing your data with `perf event` or `ring buffer` from kernel: